 - From the Instructor:

 - Welcome to MSD 157, Conflict Management!
+The goal of this class is to re-frame 'conflict' in a positive light, understanding that conflict is inevitable and, when resolved in positive ways, can bring about welcome change!
 This course It is designed for professionals in management and supervisory roles who have the responsibility to both prevent and resolve conflicts with their work teams.
-Many of the course concepts are taken from the book, 'Getting to Yes,' by Fisher and Ury.
-The goal of the class is to re-frame 'conflict' in a positive light, understanding that conflict is inevitable and, when resolved in positive ways, can bring about welcome change!
+The majority of the course concepts are taken from the book, 'Getting to Yes,' by Fisher and Ury.
 The class will be composed of lecture notes from the noted text, 'Getting to Yes,' four, weekly assignments and class discussions, and a final paper.

 - Course Specific Requirements:

 - The course requires the student to be proficient in reading, writing, and comprehending complex ideas in the English Language.
 Although the text by Fisher and Ury, 'Getting to Yes,' is not required, it is highly recommended.

 - Please be sure to read the Technical Requirements for this delivery mode.